drewloewe/argumentation-and-synthesis/synthesis.md

 ## **What is Synthesis?**

 Synthesis requires writers to blend information from different sources into a new, meaningful text.
 It's a cognitively demanding (hard) task involving reading and writing activities.
-Synthesis writing is common in upper-secondary and higher education due to its epistemic value and high learning potential.
-It is also expected in many professional writing situations, even when nobody mentions the word “synthesis.”
-It challenges writers because it involves knowledge transformation through reading, rereading, integrating, organizing, and elaborating different source texts.
+Synthesis writing is common in upper-secondary and higher education and is also expected in many professional writing situations, *even when nobody mentions the word “synthesis.”* It challenges writers because it involves knowledge transformation through reading, rereading, integrating, organizing, and elaborating different source texts.

 Synthesis involves putting different information, arguments, and ideas into meaningful relationships to see how they fit together.

 ## **Real Synthesis vs. Fake Synthesis**

 Synthesis weaves multiple sources together on the basis of ideas that those sources contribute.
-The ideas matter most.
+The ideas matter most, not a list of who said what.

 Maybe the best way to understand synthesis is to contrast it with various forms of fake synthesis that sometimes appear in writing.